SystemsApproach/private5g/core.rst

-using the relatively plentiful switch SRAM for common-case uplink rules that exactly matches on tunnel identifiers (which can be treated as table indices); and one using TCAM for common-case downlink rules that match on the IP destination address.
+using the relatively plentiful switch SRAM for common-case uplink rules that exactly matches on tunnel identifiers (which can be treated as table indices); and one using TCAM for common-case downlink rules that match the IP destination address.

 ..
 Get this acronym into the discussion somewhere: GTP, includes a header field called the Tunnel Endpoint Identifier (TEID).